nhm-usgs/docker-images/app/README.md

 # Climate Data Interval

-The climate data interval is specified by the variable `days`.
+The climate data interval is specified by the variable `NUMDAYS`.
 The default value is 60.
 To change the number of days, pass the variable to the docker `run` command as follows:

 ```
 bash docker run -e NUMDAYS=60